I-X Center

 The International Exposition Center, better known as the I-X Center, is a convention and exhibition hall located in the Hopkins neighborhood of Cleveland, Ohio, United States, adjacent to Cleveland Hopkins International Airport.
 The 2200000 sqft building includes over 1000000 sqft of exhibition and conference space, making it one of the largest meeting, convention, and exhibition centers in the United States.
-The diverse show schedule includes public events featuring one of the country's largest boat shows, trade shows, banquets and meetings attracting over 2 million visitors each year.
+The diverse show schedule has included public events featuring one of the country's largest boat shows, trade shows, banquets and meetings attracting over 2 million visitors each year.

 Originally located within Brook Park, Ohio, the building and 90 acre of neighboring land became part of Cleveland in a 2001 land swap that sent most of the NASA Glenn Research Center to Brook Park.

 History

 M41s on the assembly line at the Cleveland Tank Plant, the Cadillac factory where they were manufactured from 1951 to 1954.